 - 3. Select an erase method from the list.
 Erase methods are described in Chapter 5 Erase/Wipe Parameters in this guide. - 4.
-Set other parameters for erasing.
+Set other parameters for erasing and add comments for the certificate, if needed.
 To specify log and certificate file location, e-mail notifications, and other settings, click the more options... link at the bottom.
 The settings box will then appear.